 Today is the 30th death anniversary of President Ziaur Rahman.
-This anniversary comes at a time when Zia, his image, contribution and his philosophy are under fiercest attack ever.
+This anniversary comes at a time when Zia, his image, contribution and his philosophy are under the fiercest attack ever.

 After decades of relentless attack on Zia, the war hero and Zia the statesman, after abysmal failure of Zia’s party to portray him appropriately and effectively, it is no surprise if much of new generation Bangladeshis carry a faulty perception of Ziaur Rahman.